f5devcentral/access-labs/class1/module1/lab2.rst

 | Customization        | you can edit to control the display and function of web and client pages in Access Policy Manager.                  |                                                    |
 +----------------------+---------------------------------------------------------------------------------------------------------------------+

 ..
 Hint:: See the `APM Customization guide <https://techdocs.f5.com/en-us/bigip-16-0-0/big-ip-access-policy-manager-customization.html>`__ for further details on customization

+This is more
 Task 5: Authentication
 ----------------------------